hasanelbanna/ShadowLife/README.md

 # ShadowLife

+The purpose of this project is to:
+• gain experience working with an object-oriented programming language (Java) using OOP principles.
+• introduce fundamental game programming concepts (2D graphics, timing, geometric calculations)
+• gain experience writing software using an external library (Bagel)

 ## Description of the simulation

 "Shadow Life is a graphical simulation of a world inhabited by creatures called gatherers.
 Their purpose in life is to gather fruit from the trees, and deposit them at stockpiles.
 Once they have gathered all the fruit from their trees, they rest in front of fences.